 OEM part symptom: This type of search includes searches like “brakes squealing” or “radiator leaking” and are typically modified by year/make/model.
 This can potentially include search terms for services.

-Brand name: These are searches for “Ford parts” but can also include “Motorcraft” or “ACDelco.”
-This can potentially include search terms for services.
+Brand name: These are searches for “Ford parts” or “GM parts.”
+These can also include OEM replacement brands such a “Motorcraft” or “ACDelco.”
+This can potentially include search terms for repair services, too.

 Consumers search for OEM parts differently